ethan893/Moving-Interactive-Map/README.md

 If there is a direct flight to this location:
 <img align="left" width="699" height="528" src="https://github.com/ethan893/Moving-Interactive-Map/blob/main/tests_examples/RESETTING%20MARKERS%20EXAMPLE.PNG">
-Then we can see here that the both temperatures will be shown, and the differences of the temperatures will be shown (through the formula of the first location's temperature subtracted by the second location's temperature)
+Then we can see here that the both temperatures will be shown, and the differences of the temperatures will be shown (through the formula of the first location's temperature subtracted by the second location's temperature)a